hoonably/CSE331-Sorting-Project/README.md

 - Sorted (ascending)
 - Sorted (descending)
 - Random
-- Partially sorted
+- Partially sorted (50%, 80%)

+How to test:

-Each test is executed 10 times to compute the average execution time.
+- Each test is repeated up to 10 times.
+- If any run exceeds 60 seconds, the test stops early and uses the average of completed runs.
+- Sorting accuracy and time are measured separately.

-## 📄 Report
+## 📄 Data & Report

+- Graphs saved to: `results/{algorithm_name}.png` (log-log scale)
-The full analysis is documented in [`report/sample-sigconf.tex`](report/sample-sigconf.tex), written in ACM sigconf format.
+- The full analysis is documented in [`report/20201118.tex`](report/20201118.tex), written in ACM sigconf format.